Month-by-month guide of when to go to Zambia

 Victoria Falls

-Victoria Falls is accessible throughout the year with the weather following a similar pattern to the rest of the country, but with water levels varying greatly from month to month.
+Victoria Falls is accessible throughout the year with the weather following a similar pattern to the rest of the country, but water levels vary greatly from month to month.
 Broadly speaking water levels start to rise in December, peaking in March or April when the plume of spray from The Falls can be seen from miles away as you fly in.
 From May the water levels drop rapidly until there is no water at all flowing over the Zambian side come September or October.
 Local rains arrive in the latter part of October and continue into November which does start to fill the river

 Peak water level: March or April (depending on the rains) - this is when they are at their most impressive!